 Collective Investment Fund: Investments created by a bank or trust company for employee benefit plans, such as 401(k) plans, that pool the assets of retirement plans for investment purposes.
-They are governed by rules and regulations that apply to banks and trust companies instead of being registered with the SEC.
+They are governed by rules and regulations that apply to banks and trust companies.
+Instead of being registered with the SEC they operate under the regulatory authority of the Office of the Comptroller of the Currency (OCC).
 These funds are also referred to as collective or commingled trusts.